 As NAFCU has repeatedly noted, prudent management of the agency's operating budget is of paramount concern to ensuring a safe and sound credit union system.
 However, despite the fact that the credit union system is the healthiest it has been since the financial crisis, the agency continues to increase the budget.
-Even today, the agency is considering raising the budget for the ninth year in a row.
+The proposed 2017 and 2018 budgets consider an increase for the ninth year in a row.

 As NAFCU has stressed in previous discussions related to the budget, the entire credit union industry benefits by NCUA conducting its operations in a manner that is both efficient and expedient.
-While NAFCU cannot step in the shoes of the NCUA and is not reviewing the budget line-by-line during this hearing, there are, however, some items that we believe require more scrutiny.
+While NAFCU cannot step in the shoes of the NCUA and is not critiquing the budget line-by-line, there are, however, some items that we believe require more scrutiny.